How to Ask For a Bigger EHS Budget in 2024 (And Get It)

-But here’s some good news: A recent Verdantix survey suggests that more than half of companies plan to increase their spending on EHS activities in 2023.
+But here’s some good news: A recent Verdantix survey suggests that more than half of companies plan to increase their spending on EHS activities in the coming year.
 In other words, the money is there — if you know how to ask.

 Whether it’s a conference you want to attend, a new training initiative, a software purchase, or something else you need, these tips will help you successfully ask for a budget increase this year.

 - Make a list of what you’ve accomplished with last year’s budget

 - Be specific about how much you’re asking for

 - Show the cost of doing nothing